Skip to content

 • Publication year

 1. This information will be published on the public website under the course section information for students to see purchasing details once the term opens for enrollment.
-To request desk copies of texts, let your Program Coordinator (contact info can be found here: extension.ucmerced.edu ) know no later than three months in advance of the semester.
+To request desk copies of texts, alert your Program Coordinator no later than three months in advance of the semester.

 2. Some textbook publishers offer access to online learning tools (e.g., McGraw Hill’s Connect).
 Access to these tools is typically bundled into the purchase of a new textbook.
 However, students who opt to purchase a used textbook would need to purchase the access to these online tools separately.
 If you require the use of a publisher’s online learning tools as a mandatory course requirement, please work with your Program Coordinator to make sure that use of this tool is listed on our website to ensure compliance with HEOA and help students make more informed choices when purchasing their course materials for the term.